internetarchive/wayback-machine-webextension/STYLE_GUIDE.md

  - CSS: Opening brace on same line with space between, e.g. `.tab-bar {`
  - Use double `(")` over single `(')` quotes for HTML attributes.
  - Use single `(')` over double `(")` quotes for CSS property values.
+ - Inlined styles in HTML is OK temporarily, but please try to move to the .css file before final submission.

 #### Naming ####